 Emanuel assumed responsibility for his father’s legacy in greater measure than his elder brother (WFB) for which we have to be very grateful today.
 For example, he saw to it that Die Kunst der Fuge (Art of Fugue) BWV 1080 was finally published and, with old Bach’s pupil Johann Friedrich Agricola, wrote his Father’s Obituary in 1751 finally published in 1754.
 This is a Bach study in itself, raising many questions for scholars in the centuries since.

 It cannot have been easy being a son of JSB, with numerous comparisons to endure no doubt.
 However, in their respective postings there are important similarities.
-At one time or another, both held positions at a Princely Court and both were city church musicians.
+At one time or another, both held positions at a Princely Court for example and both were city church musicians.

 In the 1740s CPE was just starting out in his first post, harpsichordist at the glittering Court at Berlin (1738-68).
-Fashion, taste and style were changing and while Emanuel obviously inherited many of old Bach’s musical gifts, he was his own man, both in life and in terms of compositional style.
+Fashion, taste and style were changing and while Emanuel obviously inherited many of old Bach’s musical gifts, he was his own man both in life and in terms of compositional style.
 He used what he had naturally gained from his father, both genetically and through his childhood music education, to very useful and creative effect, but he was also a man of his time and times were clearly moving on.

 Mozart referred to CPE Bach thus “He is the Father; we are the children” and the composer, admired for the emotional intensity of his writing and powers of invention, was held in the highest regard by Haydn and Beethoven.
 Later it was Brahms and Mendelssohn who recognised Emanuel’s gifts, although his compositions mostly fell into neglect in the 19th century as the momentum gathered behind the movement to revive his father’s music.

 Zelter and the Berlin Singakademie